Archive for February, 2006

 Upgrading the blogs…

-There are enough features in Wordpress 2.0.1 that I’d rather be running it…
+There are enough features in WordPress 2.0.1 that I’d rather be running it…

 So I’m going to upgrade Mandrina and my blogs to the new version.
 Unfortunately, that means I’m going to have to gut my neato shared-wordpress installation, and switch to local copies.